Modern Lovers (novel): Reception

 Modern Lovers was reviewed in publications such as the New York Times, The Washington Post, USA Today, Slate, Vogue, The Financial Times, and NPR, among other outlets.
-In general, the novel received favorable reviews, many of which praised Straub's depiction of middle age and suburban life.

 Michio Kakutani of the New York Times wrote, "She [Emma Straub] captures the jagged highs and lows of adolescence with freshness and precision, and the decades-long relationships of old college friends with a wry understanding of how time has both changed (and not changed) old dynamics," while Carol Memmott of The Washington Post observed, "Like ABC’s “Modern Family,” “Modern Lovers” celebrates the updated look and feel of familial love and all of its complexities.
 Straub's clever and perceptive observations on growing up are gentle reminders that coming of age isn't just for kids."

 Modern Lovers was featured on the New York Times Hardcover Bestseller list from June 19, 2016, until June 26, 2016.
 It was featured as a "book of the summer 2016" by several news outlets, including by People Magazine, the Today Show, and PopSugar.
 Modern Lovers was also chosen as a MashReads pick by Mashable.